 Alternative name: Proportional area chart

 An icon chart will be a perfect choice if the position of the marks is not driven by data.
 Values can be bound to the color and size of the icons.
 The icon chart uses area rather than length to visualize values, which allows it to display a larger range of values in a compact way.
 But keep in mind, if you’re planning to use an icon chart in your visualization, it’s important to use the area and not the radius to present your value.
 This helps better compare the icons visually, as the difference between the categories will be much bigger if you use the radius.
 This will be misleading to your readers.
-See other icon chart examples here.
+See other icon chart examples on the inspiration pagehere.

 Alternative name: Range chart

 A range plot sometimes looks like a bar chart.
 The difference is that a range plot shows two values of a category, instead of just one.
 A range plot shows two points with a connecting line between them.
 This line indicates the difference, or a gap, between these points and suggests a direction of such change.
 So using this type of chart is great if you want to highlight this difference, rather than the values themselves.
 A use case example is any sort of demographical gap, i.e. gender pay gap.
-See examples of similar charts here.
+See examples of similar charts on our inspiration page.

 Radial bar chart